John Lee Comstock: Surgery

 and in Pittsburgh, "the scene of one of the most bloody battles of that war, and ... the deposit of all the sick and wounded of the frontier Regiments."

 There he was responsible for 3 hospitals, each containing twenty to thirty patients.

 Following the war, John Lee Comstock settled in Hartford, Connecticut.
-On May 17, 1817 he married Mary E. Cheneverd, a grand-daughter of Colonel Thomas Seymour (1735–1829).
+On May 17, 1817, he married Mary E. Cheneverd, a granddaughter of Colonel Thomas Seymour (1735–1829).

 They had eight children.
 One son, John Chenavard Comstock, became a partner in the lithographic firm of the Kellogg brothers (1848–1850).
 Comstock continued to practice medicine until around 1830, by which time he was fully occupied with the publication of textbooks.